First South West: Fleet

 As of April 2019 the fleet consisted of 296 buses and coaches.

 First South West used to operate one of the oldest FirstGroup fleets with an average of 11.6 years, but investment in new buses has seen this figure decrease to 9.9 years.

-New purchases were made in 2016 and 2018 for the Kernow division.
+New purchases were made in 2016 and 2018 for the now defunct Kernow division.
 These were ADL Enviro400 MMCs, ADL Enviro200 MMCs and Optare Solo SRs.
 Most buses are typically second hand from within the FirstGroup fleet.
-There were previously large fleets of Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis and Plaxton Pointer bodied vehicles on a Dennis Dart chassis, although these have been replaced in recent years by Wrightbus Gemini bodied Volvo B7TL and B9TL vehicles.
-A number of Optare Solo's and Mercedes-Benz Citaros are also present within the fleet.
+There were previously large fleets of Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis and Plaxton Pointer bodied vehicles on a Dennis Dart chassis.

 Until December 2006 First South West operated the last sizeable fleet of Bristol VRT double-deck buses in the United Kingdom.
 Some of these Bristol VRTs have since been preserved.